curry0622/Parallel-Matrix-Multiplication/scripts/README.md

 python3 gen.py -m 5 -n 4 -l 3 -p ../testcases
 ```

-In [../testcases/15.in](../testcases/), you will see something like below:
+In [../testcases/15.in](../testcases/), you will see something like:

 ```txt
 5 4 3